Why wellness matters

 The same goes for wellness in general.
-If your boss is working 7 till 7, eating lunch at his desk and walking round with a stressed look on his face all day, that’s going to have a negative impact on employees.
+If your boss is working 7 till 7, eating lunch at their desk and walking round with a stressed look on their face all day, that’s going to have a negative impact on employees.

 4. Recognise that there’s no silver bullet

 Flexible working hours, unlimited holiday allowance, team away days, a Friday drinks trolley…all can have their place, but none are a magic solution to wellness in the workplace.
 Companies have to go on their own journey and find out what works best for them.